 “No, he’s just jealous.
 It’s what little boys do when they know they’ve been outdone by a girl.
 It goes all the way back to college.
 There’s a long history of competition and well…let’s be honest – I usually won.
 But, who cares…we’re here to find a file.
 A very important file.
 And Carl can go fuck himself.”

-Georgia left it that and began to dig through piles of papers and boxes of files.
+Georgia left it at that and began to dig through piles of papers and boxes of files.
 Lora looked behind things, under things, in the wastebasket.
 And there, under several manila envelopes and file folders, was a red file labeled SMITH.
 Lora grabbed it and began thumbing through it to be sure nothing was missing or damaged.

 “You found it!
 Oh, God…I’m so glad you found it – he’d have had my head.”